 Based on fourteen Manvantara, the Manvantara avataras of supreme god are mentioned in Srimad Bhagavata Purana 8.1

-Following is a description of the fourteen Manus who are prominent within the present universe, which has a duration of 4,300,000,000 solar years.
+Following are the fourteen Manus who are prominent within the present universe, which has a duration of 4,300,000,000 solar years.
 Almost all the Manus selected to rule the Manvantaras came from the family of Maharaja Priyavrata.

 1. Svayambhuva Manu (स्वायम्भुव मनु)